awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-approval.md

 The specified approver receives an Amazon SNS notification with details to approve or reject the automation\.
 This approval action is valid for 7 days from the date of issue and can be issued using the Systems Manager console or the AWS Command Line Interface \(AWS CLI\)\.

-If you chose to approve the automation, the workflow continues to run the steps included in the specified Automation document\.
+If you chose to approve the automation, the automation continues to run the steps included in the specified runbook\.
 The console displays the status of the automation\.
 If the automation fails to run, see [Troubleshooting Systems Manager Automation](automation-troubleshooting.md)\.

 **To approve or deny an automation**